journaltxt/journaltxt.github.io/README.md

 # Journal.TXT - Single-Text File Journals - The Human Multi-Document Format for Writers

-Write your journal in a single-text.
+Write your journal in a single-text file.
 Example:

 ``` text
 ---